LAVI-USP/MedPhy_Restoration_VSTQ_Ke/README.md

 ---

-## Contact
+# 15. Contact

 Renann F. Brandão
 Laboratory for Advanced Vision and Imaging (LAVI) University of São Paulo (USP)
 São Carlos, SP, Brazil

-For questions regarding the implementation or the methodology, please open an issue in this repository or contact the authors.
+For questions, suggestions, or issues related to the implementation, please open an issue in this repository.

 ---

+## Acknowledgments

+This work was developed at the Laboratory for Advanced Vision and Imaging (LAVI), University of São Paulo (USP).

+The authors acknowledge the institutions and research programs that supported the development of this work.